 While addressing different types of security for any organization both types of security are of very significant importance when it comes to how much and how exactly they invest in a proper security framework.

-Let’s try to better understand what is the difference between cybersecurity and information security in the present landscape.
+Let’s try to better understand what the difference between cybersecurity and information security in the present landscape is.

 As you might already know cybersecurity is defined as the “ability to protect or defend the use of cyberspace from cyber-attacks.”